 (R) Rather ordinary monochrome card published by the Owl Drug Store.

-(But they now have donuts.
+(But the Library now has donuts.
 Dunkin Donuts.)

 (L) Rotograph card mailed in 1908.